0xalxi/action-protocol/ReadMe.md

 ## Reference Implementation

-A reference implementation is included in `../assets/eip-5050` with a simple stateless example [`Spells.sol`](../assets/eip-5050/Spells.sol)
+A reference implementation is included in `../assets/eip-5050` with a simple stateless example [`ExampleToken2Token.sol`](../assets/eip-5050/ExampleToken2Token.sol), and a stateful example [`ExampleStateContract.sol`](../assets/eip-5050/ExampleStateContract.sol)

 ## Security Considerations